How to Extend the Life of Your DJI Drone: A Professional 12-Point Guide

 Clean Lens/Gimbal

-Gently clean the camera lens and ensure gimbal vents are clear.
+Gently clean the camera lens and ensure the gimbal vents are clear.

 clean DJI camera, gimbal maintenance, clear vents